 Are you looking for something fun and exciting for your next Special Event?
 Then look no further than the Mobile Carnival Museum.
 From interactive exhibits to exquisite displays to visual presentations to our rental “Den”, the Mobile Carnival Museum is the perfect setting to make your next event a true celebration.
 This one-of-a kind museum highlights the history of Mardi Gras from its first parade in 1830 to current traditions celebrated yearly in the Port City.

 The Den can accommodate 200 people for a reception and 150 people for a seated dinner.
 This interactive space has a rear door for easy load-in and load-out for vendors.
 A chandelier setting mounted on a retractable open awning can be lowered to accent your decorating scheme.
-In addition to the interior den, the open air, grassy area behind the museum and the adjacent side street can accommodate tents up to increase the party capacity.
+In addition to the interior den, the open air, grassy area behind the museum and the adjacent side street can accommodate tents up to increase the party capacity up to 800 people.

 Alcoholic Beverage Service

 Events desiring alcoholic beverages must adhere to policies set forth by the Alabama Beverage Control Board.
 A special event liquor license is required for all cash bars.
 Alcohol distribution and consumption must be in compliance with all laws of the State of Alabama.

 Groups may select a caterer of their choice for food service at the Mobile Carnival Museum.
 The museum can provide a list of local caterers upon request.
 When negotiating with a caterer, please consider the following:

 - Access to the building prior to the start of the event for timely set-up.

 - Access to the building at the conclusion of the event for clean-up.

 - Removal of all food and trash at the conclusion of the function.
 Bagged and tied trash must be placed in City approved receptacles.
 Any loose trash must be removed from the premises.